teachingaway/teachingaway.github.io/_posts/2014-11-25-raising-capital-for-startups.md

 [Fundraising Mistakes Founders Make](http://blog.samaltman.com/fundraising-mistakes-founder-make). [*Sam Altman*](https://twitter.com/sama), 2014.
 Talk to investors  *in parallel, not in series*, to setup a competitive environment.
 Explain the company’s mission, product, current traction, future vision, the market, the competition, your long-term competitive advantage, how you make money, and the team.

 [Fundraising Survival Guide](http://www.paulgraham.com/fundraising.html). [*Paul Graham*](https://twitter.com/paulg),  2008.
-Practical advice for early stage startups.
+Practical, day-to-day advice for founders of early stage startups.
 For example, fit meetings with investors into the spare moments in your development schedule, rather than doing development in the spare moments between meetings with investors.
 And be ready to "downshift" into consulting if necessary.

 [Hackers Guide to Investors](http://paulgraham.com/guidetoinvestors.html). [*Paul Graham*](https://twitter.com/paulg),  2007.
 VCs are looking for big hits:  "the way VCs seem to operate is to invest in a bunch of companies, most of which fail, and one of which is Google."

 - - -

-# Bootstrap - Building a Company without Raising Money
+# Bootstrap: Build a Company without Raising Money

 How far you can bootstap the company before raising outside money?
 The more revenue and traction you show investors, the sweeter your first term sheet.
 Some  startups may not need to raise outside money at all.